dart-lang/site-www/src/tools/pub/publishing.md

 consider publishing a new version instead.
 Retracting a package causes churn and can have a negative impact on package users.

+If you accidentally publish a new version with a _missing dependency constraint_, or a _dependency constraint that is too lax_, retracting the package version is often the only solution.
+As publishing a newer version of your package is insufficient to stop the _version solver_ from picking the old version, which may in some cases be the only solution.
+Thus, by retracting the package version with incorrect dependency constraints you force users to _upgrade other dependencies_ or get a _dependency conflict_.

-For example, if your package version contains a minor bug, then retraction is probably not needed.
-On the other hand, if you accidentally publish a major version or a version with wrong or missing dependency constraints, then retraction might be the right solution.
+However, if your package merely contains a minor bug, then retraction is probably not necessary.
+Publishing a newer version with the bug fixed and an description of the fixed bug in `CHANGELOG.md` makes it easy for users to understand what happened.
+And publishing a newer version is less disruptive to package users.

 {{site.alert.version-note}}
   Package retraction was introduced in Dart 2.15.